brooksquil/jl_csv_process/README.md

 The challenge:

 - create a flexible solution to process csv files with duplicate primary records representing multiple associated objects, and output a new file with each primary record contained in a single row with associated objects
 - dynamicalyy label object column headers
 - assume first column is unique id

 My approach:

 1) I started with a brute force soltion specific to provided sample file to get a feel for working with the csv.
 This solution uses two args, in_file and out_file

-        run brute solution ```ruby
+run brute solution          ```
                                 ruby brute.rb sol_client_vehicles.csv brute_results.csv
                             ```

 2) Next I made the code dynamic so that a file with the same data relationships but varying content could be processed.
 I felt like I needed one more user arg to determine where the object headers begin.
 I added the third arg, the first object header string, and use it to find the index, then split headers into primary and object header arrays. using those I was able to dynamically access and store the values in the parsed hash.
 I tested this solution by creating a second csv to consume with similiar primary columns and pets for objects and was able to get the desired output from each.

 run dynamic solution:
-                vehicles ```ruby
+                vehicles    ```
                                 ruby dynamic.rb sol_client_vehicles.csv dynamic_vehicles_results.csv "make"
                             ```
-                pets     ```ruby
+                pets        ```
                                 ruby dynamic.rb pets.csv dynamic_pets_results.csv "species"
                             ```

-    3) Automagical Solution ( I like the term ): I refactored thy dynamic solution to make it more efficient and concise.
+1) Automagical Solution ( I like the term ): I refactored thy dynamic solution to make it more efficient and concise.

 run automagical solution:
-                vehicles ```ruby
+                vehicles    ```
                             ruby automagical.rb sol_client_vehicles.csv automagical_vehicle_results.csv "make"
                             ```
-                pets     ```ruby
+                pets        ```
                             ruby automagical.rb pets.csv automagical_pets_results.csv "species"
                             ```